ezsystems/PlatformUIBundle/docs/field-types-support.md

 ## Media

 * Content view: No [EZP-23730](https://jira.ez.no/browse/EZP-23730)
-* Content edit: Yes (only for HTML5 Audio and Video and missing [drag and drop](https://jira.ez.no/browse/EZP-23789))
+* Content edit: Yes (only for HTML5 Audio and Video)
 * Content type view: No
 * Content type edit: No